Madame-Aehm/CAB-Project-3-Spikes/5. React TS/notes.md

 It is possible to bypass Type checking by simply using the `any` type.
 That allows you to opt out of Typescript, but also negates all of its benefits.
 It's also worth noting that typescript can provide automatic documentation for your code, as the editor will automatically pick up the Type definitions.
 Anybody using your code will get [Intellisense](https://code.visualstudio.com/docs/editor/intellisense) on the shape and purpose of your variables and functions, making it more efficient to work collaboratively without having to read or write documentation.
 Hover over code to view further details.

 If you're fetching data from an external source, you should create custom Types to handle what you expect to receive.
 You should check what your API sends back for both a successful and failed response, then use a **JSON to Typescript Converter** to help you create your custom Type!
 Always review what the converter returns, and test it on multiple end-points to catch any properties that could have a hidden Union Type!
 Some good converters can be found [here](https://jsonformatter.org/json-to-typescript), [here](https://transform.tools/json-to-typescript), and [here](https://quicktype.io/typescript).

-## Understanding the types definitions

-TypeScript provides us a lot of information on type errors to help us understand what it is expecting.
-These errors might seem very hard to understand at first, but if you try to analyze them you will see that they provide you with a lot of information.
-[Here](https://ts-error-translator.vercel.app/) is a handy translator, if you find them unclear.

 ## Links